margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 ## There is some other writing at the bottom. ##

+# Beliefs from 2010 #
+## Art ##
+*I believe* participation in the fine arts brings joy

+*Do I still believe this?*
+I believe and have found that playing music and participating in improv brings joy.
+I also enjoy learning to paint, apprecating others' music, and appreciating others' paintings.

+## Nature ##
+*I believe* nature allows a simpler and fuller life

+*Do I still believe this?*
+I find nature to be calming, and refreshing.
+I particulary enjoyed nature in Charlottesville while rowing, the farmland in Georgia, and the country and rivers in West Virginia, Kentucky, and Tennessee.

+## Spirituality ##
+*I believe* "God is all and God is good"

+*Do I still believe this?*
+I have found evidence that God is always leading me to what I need to know, and is always somehow connecting more deeply to something true about myself or others.
+I have found that I can see God's expression everyone through compassion, intelligence, joy, peace.
+I have also found God to be at my right hand in situations, voicing the Truth, and uplifting with the right ideas.
+## Individual/Society ##
+*I believe* "each individual is a link in the chain - if that link fell, the chain would break."

+*Do I still believe this?*
+I do not know, but I love this concept, and I have felt reminded of this intuitively.
+I love learning about interconnectedness, and how we are all connecting each other to a higher sense of what's right and good.
+I also love learning about distinctions, distinct ideas, and how everyone is individual and distinct.
+We are all tributary to the same source, but there are distinct differences between everyone in good ways.

 # Creative Writing #
 ## Diary Entry - 10 Years in the Future ##
 Dear Margaret,